 UGARF has developed a two-component device (branded as “EvaKuula”) powered by biogas—which is extracted from cow manure.
 The device delivers a mild heat treatment followed by gentle evaporative cooling process that keeps the milk fresh overnight.
 Partnered with Smallholder Fortunes, UGARF is refining the design of the refrigeration device, and testing it with farmers in Uganda.
 UGARF is working with local manufacturers to field-test the device and will secure financing and bring production of the units to commercial scale.

 This project has numerous social, economic, and environmental benefits.
-The EvaKuula is benefiting smallholder dairy farmers by decreasing milk spoilage and increasing production and profits.
+It is an alternative to cold-chain facilities, as there is limited access to electricity, and kerosene and solar-powered options thus far have proved too expensive and difficult to operate in the local context.
+The EvaKuula is benefiting smallholder dairy farmers by decreasing milk spoilage and increasing production and profits and biogas for lighting and cooking.
 A fraction of the captured biogas is being used for lighting and cooking – saving income that would otherwise be spent on kerosene, and replacing the use of wood and charcoal for cooking.
 Also, by extracting biogas from cow manure, greenhouse gas emissions from fermenting cow manure is mitigated.